YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 3.2.
 Prerequisites
-You should have a local instance of qto as far as you could issue the terraform shell action ( that is db and site configuration are not must have for the aws deployment to succeed).
+You should have a local instance of QTO as far as you could issue the terraform shell action (that is DB and site configuration are not must have for the AWS deployment to succeed).

 #### 3.2.1.
 Configure the AdminEmail
-The AdminEmail value stored in the cnf/env/*.env.json files is the e-mail of the qto product instance owner - aka the only user being able to edit other users' details.
+The AdminEmail value stored in the cnf/env/*.env.json files is the e-mail of the QTO product instance owner - aka the only user being able to edit other users' details.
 The bootstrapping script simply replaces the demo "test.user@gmail.com" with the password "secret" with the value you will set in the AdminEmail, thus once you have authentication use the "secret" password to login in and edit users.

 #### 3.2.2.
-Create the aws instance deployment keys
+Create the AWS instance deployment keys
 You will use those deployment keys later on when you later on ssh -i &lt;&lt;full-deployment-key&gt;&gt; ubuntu@&lt;&lt;instance-dns&gt;&gt;

     # create the dev instance deployment key